taniwha/KerbalStats/README.md

 mods wishing to store kerbal specific information.
 Also, it is easy for mods to query KerbalStats for the stored information.

-KerbalStats comes with two built-in modules that are both useful and act as sample implementations: *gender* and *experience*.
+KerbalStats comes with a built-in module that is useful and acts as a sample implementations: *experience*.

-##*gender* module
-The gender module is very simple and stores only a single value representing the gender of the kerbal.
-It currently checks the kerbal's name for any forms that seemed to indicate a gender to the author and assigns a gender as appropriate, or should there be no obvious forms, the gender is chosen randomly.

-### Gender Queries
-For mods wishing to query the gender of a kerbal, the query string is simply **"gender"** (the module name).
-Any parameters will be silently ignored.
-The returned value is either "M" or "F" for male and female.

 ##*experience* module
 The experience module is rather complicated.
 It keeps track of the amount